COLONIA del SACRAMENTO: Easy Day Trip from Buenos Aires

 Calle de los Suspiros

-The translation is “Street of Sighs,” possibly for all the times you sigh in disbelief for its unbelievable charm.
+The translation is “Street of Sighs,” possibly for all the times you sigh in disbelief at its unbelievable charm.
 The cobblestones on this slightly slanted street are the originals.
 The houses on each side are from the first colonial period.

 Plaza Mayor del 25 de Mayo